 Students transferring from Mount Aviat Academy must have a request for records sent from the new school.
-All fees and tuition must be paid before records can be sent to the receiving school.
+All fees and tuition must be paid.

 Mount Aviat Academy adheres to the Buckley amendment (Family Education Rights and Privacy) regarding access to student records.
 Records of students transferring to other schools will only be sent through the U.S. mail.
-No records will be given to parents to take to the new school.
-All record request forms should be submitted to the school office.
-Completed requests will be sent via the U.S. mail.
+No records will be given to parents to transport to the new school.
+Students requesting records/recommendations must make a five school-day request to the office.
+All forms should be submitted to the school office for distribution.
+Completed forms will be sent via the U.S. mail.